Raising the Bar for Students

 The school’s layout is very intentional, taking into consideration the site’s conditions and features.
-The STEAM (Science, Technology, Engineering, Art, Math) programs are important parts of the District’s vision and have been located at the front of the school as featured and celebrated components.
+The Science Technology Engineering Arts and Mathematics (STEAM) programs are important parts of the District’s vision and have been located at the front of the school as featured and celebrated components.
 To fully support the school’s Special Ed program, there are several rooms dedicated to individual and group learning, including a Life Skills, Therapy, and Sensory Play room.

 The classroom wings are located to the South to maximize daylight.
 Connecting the two are the commons and the media center, facilitating easy access and giving students from the two schools a place to come together and interact.

 Connection to Nature